ishan9220/School_District_Analysis/README.md

 % reading score decreased by 0.01 and
 % overall passing score decreased by 0.03.

-### Thomas High School Performance Relative to other Schools
+### Thomas High School Performance Relative to other Schools and affect on  9th Grade Data

 Replacing the ninth graders’ math and reading scores for Thomas High School has made very small changes to their overall performance as compared to other schools.
 The major change is a NAN value for Grade 9 Students in Thomas High School due to irregularities in their final testing.

 ![](https://github.com/ishan9220/School_District_Analysis/blob/main/Pre%20Math%20Scores%20by%20Grade.png)

 ![](https://github.com/ishan9220/School_District_Analysis/blob/main/Post%20change%20Math%20Scores%20by%20Grade.png)

-### Affect of ninth Grade Data

-Math and reading scores by grade - The only change has been for Thomas High School's ninth grade where there is no data for the 9th grade for Math or reading subjects.

-Scores by school spending -
+### Scores by school spending -

 Pre Code Refactoring